saisri27/qranalysis/_projects/Quantile_Regression.md

 Also, Say no to smoking !

-With our trusty python and libraries , we found that for every additional year of age , the average medical bill increases by \$259 and each extra unit of BMI will add \$323 to the insurance.
-But Smoking ?
-Whoaa similar to what we have seen in the graph ,on an average smokers pay \$23,824 more than non-smokers.This says how much influence does smoking have on insurance charges.
+With our trusty python and libraries, we found that for every additional year of age, the average medical bill increases by **$259** and each extra unit of BMI will add **$323** to the insurance.
+But Smoking?
+Whoaa similar to what we have seen in the graph, on average smokers pay **$23,824** more than non-smokers.
+This says how much influence does smoking have on insurance charges.

 Our Prediction model gave us a mean prediction i.e what is the expected cost given these factors .
 But what if we want to know more than average?
 What if we want a deeper analysis like how does this costs vary across people in the lowest 25% of insurance charges i.e people who pay the least or the highest 75% of insurance charges i.e people who pay highest?